OSDC-Code-Maven/osdc-2023-07-pyconil/README.md

 * Single-day event on: 2023.07.05

-## TOC

 ## Videos

-No videos, this is a class-room worksop.
+No videos, this was a class-room worksop.

 ## My first contribution to an Open Source Python project